 Wills and Estate Planning

 Estate succession planning is not just about preparing a will.
-Paul takes a holistic approach to ensure all matters are considered for her client’s particular needs, including testamentary discretionary trusts, enduring powers of attorney, advance health directives, family trusts, superannuation trusts, superannuation death benefit nominations, companies and partnership pre-emptive rights considerations.
+Paul takes a holistic approach to ensure all matters are considered for his client’s particular needs, including testamentary discretionary trusts, enduring powers of attorney, advance health directives, family trusts, superannuation trusts, superannuation death benefit nominations, companies and partnership pre-emptive rights considerations.

 As our population ages, the number of options available beyond the traditional retirement village or nursing home have increased and include family arrangements for care, shared living and granny flats.
 Paul can provide advice on the issues that will arise from these arrangements, including the payment and refund of bonds or other living arrangements with family.